 I’ve got to say that my lasting impression from this session will be a completely smitten mum and dad, enjoying a lovely bit of family time with their daughter whilst I caught as much of the magic on camera as I could.
 Did I say I loved my job 🙂

-I hope you like looking at a small selection of the images from the session and thanks again to the lovely family pictured.
+I hope you like a small selection of the photographs from the session and thanks again to the lovely family pictured.